From this dashing young man:

 And all stages in between.

-The former lover of Grace Dalrymple Elliott and alleged father of her child, King George IV died on the 26th June 1830.
+The former lover of Grace Dalrymple Elliott and reputed father of her child, King George IV, born 12th August 1762, died on the 26th June 1830.

 Cause of death